How to Use Machine Learning and AI in Ecommerce: Benefits and Examples

 Amazon and its winning customer service

 Amazon focuses on impeccable customer service as one of its main competitive advantages of ecommerce.
-You may be unaware of the fact this service is maintained with the help of AI.
+And this service is maintained with the help of AI for ecommerce.
 So, in which specific spheres do they apply the tech?

-• Logistics.
+- Logistics.
 AI makes changes in routing, delivery times, and other delivery parameters for greater efficiency and accuracy.
-Drone delivery will probably be the next step Amazon takes.
+Drone delivery will be the next step Amazon takes.

 Alibaba and its customer-centric approach